 Peel Testing Universal Testing Systems

-An ADMET material testing system is ideal for measuring the peel, tear, and friction properties of elastomers, adhesives, glues, cements, laminates, packaging, fabrics, coatings, labels, tapes, medical devices, and other products, materials, and components.
-With an ADMET system, you can accurately calculate average peel strength load over a specified distance and strength per unit width of adhesive.
+ADMET offers a variety of peel testing machines that are ideal for measuring the peel strength of elastomers, adhesives, glues, cement, laminates, packaging, fabrics, coatings, labels, tapes, medical devices, and other products, materials, and components.
+With an ADMET system, you can accurately calculate the average peel strength load over a specified distance and strength per unit width of adhesive.
 All adhesive testing systems feature constant-rate-of-extension (CRE) and constant-rate-of-load (CRL) control which allows you to perform a wide variety of adhesive tests with only one testing machine.